 His books include the critically acclaimed Early Dynastic Egypt (1999), Genesis of the Pharaohs (2003), The Thames & Hudson Dictionary of Ancient Egypt (2005), Lives of the Ancient Egyptians (2007), The Rise and Fall of Ancient Egypt (2010, New York Times bestseller and winner of the Hessell-Tiltman Prize), The Nile (2014), Writings from Ancient Egypt (2016), (with Julian Platt) Aristocrats and Archaeologists (2017), and A World Beneath the Sands (2020), and Tutankhamun’s Trumpet (2022), and he edited the encyclopedia The Egyptian World (2007).
-He lives in Yorkshire.
+He lives in Suffolk and Yorkshire.